-9.1 Two trees shall be planted for every tree removed due to health or safety reasons.
-Two trees shall be replanted in the area of removal.
-If not plausible the second tree shall be planted on any municipally owned land.
+9.1 Two trees shall be planted for every tree removed with a diameter up to and including 400mm.
+The trees shall be replanted in the area of removal.

-9.2 Two tree shall be planted for every tree removed resulting from construction or utility servicing activities.

-9.3 When the Town of Pelham removes a tree and the replacement tree cannot be relocated in the area of removal, the replacement tree shall be planted on any other municipally owned land.

-9.4 The Town of Pelham Public Works Department endeavours to replace all trees removed within the following calendar year.
+- 9.2 Three trees shall be planted for every tree removed with a diameter greater than 400mm and less than 900mm.
+The trees shall be replanted in the area of removal. - 9.3 Four trees shall be planted for every tree removed with a diameter greater than 900mm.
+The trees shall be replanted in the area of removal. - 9.4 When the Town of Pelham removes a tree and the replacement tree(s) cannot be relocated in the area of removal, the replacement tree(s) shall be planted on any other municipally owned land. - 9.5 The Town of Pelham Public Works Department endeavours to replace all trees removed within the following calendar year. - 9.6 The number of trees required for replanting may be reduced if a larger diameter tree can be sourced and spaded.